OpenVPN/terraform-provider-openvpn-cloud/templates/resources/user.md

 page_title: "cloudconnexa_user Resource - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use cloudconnexa_user to create an OpenVPN Cloud user.
+  Use cloudconnexa_user to create an Cloud Connexa user.
 ---

 # cloudconnexa_user (Resource)

-Use `cloudconnexa_user` to create an OpenVPN Cloud user.
+Use `cloudconnexa_user` to create an Cloud Connexa user.